renovatebot/renovate/website/docs/configuration-options.md

 Add to this object if you wish to define rules that apply only to minor updates.

-## multipleMajorPrs

-Set this to true if you wish to receive one PR for every separate major version upgrade of a dependency. e.g. if you are on webpack@v1 currently then default behaviour is a PR for upgrading to webpack@v3 and not for webpack@v2.
-If this setting is true then you would get one PR for webpack@v2 and one for webpack@v3.

 ## node

 Using this configuration option allows you to apply common configuration and policies across all Node.js version updates even if managed by different package managers (`npm`, `yarn`, etc.).